Updated April 5, 2021

 A practical example of how an estoppel certificate works can be understood through the following example.
 Gary finds a duplex for sale and decides it is the perfect investment for his portfolio.
-The duplex is already occupied by two tenants.
-Gary reviews the leases that are in place and their rent amounts and decides everything looks up to his standards.
+Two tenants already occupy the duplex.
+Gary reviews the leases in place and their rent amounts and decides everything looks up to his standards.
 Fast forward to the first month of collecting rent.

 Honor The Lease Conditions

-When you inherit tenants it is important to not only have them sign an estoppel certificate, it is also important that you honor the conditions of the lease.
-You may not love the current lease conditions, but you are bound legally to abide by the lease until the date of expiration.
+When dealing with an inherited tenant, it is essential to not only have them sign an estoppel certificate; it is also important that you honor the conditions of the lease.
+You may not love the current lease conditions.
+But you are bound legally to abide by the lease until the expiration date.
 At this point, you will have the chance to either renew and sign a new lease with existing tenants or give the proper legal notice that you will be ending their tenancy with you.
 If you decide to start over with new tenants at the end of their lease, it is time to begin marketing the property.
-Set up your own criteria for picking out a new tenant and determine what rent amount you will be requiring going forward.
-This is also a good time to make any improvements you want to the property and to write up a lease with the conditions you desire.
+Set up your criteria for picking out a new tenant and determine what rent amount you will be required going forward.
+This is also a good time to make any improvements you want to the property and write up a lease with your desired conditions.